nws-mtr/ClimateWeb/README.md

 ﻿# ClimateWeb

 ClimateWeb is an open data workflow developed by the National Weather Service to make station-level climate information easy to reuse by the public.
-It combines recent Synoptic observations with XMACIS precipitation normals into a lightweight JSON file that can be served directly to browsers or other applications and visualized with the included static dashboard.
+It combines recent observations with precipitation normals into a lightweight JSON file that can be served directly to browsers or other applications and visualized with the included static dashboard.

 ## Data sources